 Cons: No handwriting support, no cloud or third-party app support.

-Verdict: Text Fairy is an easy to use app with a clean UI and minimalist design.
+Verdict: Text Fairy is easy to use the app with a clean UI and minimalist design.
 Good for when you don’t need to scan, organize, search too many documents.
 Otherwise, cloud support would be better.
 It is good for occasional work.

-Download Text Fairy (Free)
+Install Text Fairy (Free)